Devices

 Each device that receives incoming data stores the last received message in incoming and the last sent message in the outgoing variable.

-As soon as your device has sent or received a message, you will also find the variables in the ASSETS toolbar.
+As soon as your device has sent or received a message, you will also find the variables in the VARIABLES Toolbar toolbar.

 When your device receives or sends JSON messages, only the fields sent are overwritten.
-For example, you can access multiple sensors on your device via the incoming variable.
+That way, you can access the status of multiple sensors on your device independently via the incoming variable.

 Tutorials

-Integrate an Arduino microcontroller into your adaptor:ex game via Serial: Arduino Serial
+Integrate an Arduino mikrocontroller into your adaptor:ex game via Serial: Arduino Serial

 Use adaptor:ex as HTTP server and client to integrate network devices: Network Devices